OpenFusionProject/OpenFusionLauncher/README.md

    2. run `tar -xvf dxvk-1.10.3.tar.gz`
    3. run `mv dxvk-1.10.3/x32/d3d9.dll resources/ffrunner/d3d9_vulkan.dll`

-## Dev
+## Development

 Run `cargo tauri dev` to spawn the app. **Hot reload is on, so any changes you make will immediately reflect.**

 ## Production

 Run `cargo tauri build` to build a production binary and any applicable installers or bundles for the current platform.
-Note that `cargo build --release` will not produce a useful binary as it does not embed the web pages into the application.